devopsdays/devopsdays-web/content/events/2017-portland/welcome.md

   {{< event_logo >}}
 </div>

 Our event will be August 1st and 2nd.

-However, keep an eye out for a special follow-on event on the 3rd!
-More details to follow in this space soon.
+BIG NEWS: We’re excited to be working with Config Mgmt Camp and Container Days!
+The two events follow DevOpsDays Portland for a third day of tech conference-y goodness in the same space.

+The CFP process for each conference is separate, but we’re working with them so that folks who want to attend multiple events get a discount on tickets, and sponsors who want to sponsor multiple events get a discount.
+See the registration page and sponsors pages below for more information.

+August 1–2: DevOpsDays Portland<br>
+August 3: Config Mgmt Camp + Container Days

 <div class = "row">
   <div class = "col-md-2">